 Despite the similar names, Kubernetes service accounts and Google Cloud service accounts are different entities.
 Kubernetes service accounts are part of the cluster in which they are defined and are typically used within that cluster.
-By contrast, Google Cloud service accounts are part of a Google Cloud project, and can easily be granted permissions both within clusters and to Google Cloud project clusters themselves, as well as to any Google Cloud resource using Cloud Identity and Access Management (Cloud IAM).
+By contrast, Google Cloud service accounts are part of a Google Cloud project, and can easily be granted permissions both within clusters and to Google Cloud project clusters themselves, as well as to any Google Cloud resource using Identity and Access Management (IAM).
 This makes Google Cloud service accounts more powerful than Kubernetes service accounts; in order to follow the security principle of least privilege, you should consider using Google Cloud service accounts only when their capabilities are required.

 To configure more granular access to Kubernetes resources at the cluster level or within Kubernetes namespaces, you use Role-Based Access Control (RBAC).
 RBAC allows you to create detailed policies that define which operations and resources you allow users and service accounts to access.
 With RBAC, you can control access for Google Accounts, Google Cloud service accounts, and Kubernetes service accounts.
-To further simplify and streamline your authentication and authorization strategy for Google Kubernetes Engine, you should ensure that the legacy Attribute Based Access Control is disabled so that Kubernetes RBAC and Cloud IAM are the sources of truth.
+To further simplify and streamline your authentication and authorization strategy for GKE, you should ensure that the legacy Attribute Based Access Control is disabled so that Kubernetes RBAC and IAM are the sources of truth.

 For more information:

-- Read the Google Kubernetes Engine RBAC documentation
+- Read the GKE RBAC documentation.

 Control plane security